 When we had a sitter, we tried a few new spots for us.
 Our very favorite was Ventuno, a romantic and relaxed Italian restaurant in town.
 We had salad, pasta and wine in a cozy dining room with a wonderful server.
 We also loved Straight Wharf Restaurant, which is managed by the same company.
 It’s a classic seafood spot, and we highly recommend the Tender Lettuces, SWR Clam Bake, and Chicken Under a Brick.
 Both spots also offered desserts that had to be ordered at the beginning of the meal that hit the spot!

 LOLA 41 also lived up to its reputation for perfectly made sushi, and we enjoyed the Maruko Roll <avocado and shrimp tempura roll, topped with spicy tuna and scallions>, Pork Pot Sticks and Tuna and Avocado Poke Salad.
 Last year we went to the popular oyster bar, Cru, and Proprietors and loved both.
-Two places that we haven’t been able to do and look forward to trying are The Chanticleer in ‘Sconset and TOPPER’S at The Wauwinet!
+We recently made it out to The Chanticleer and it was amazing!
+One place that we haven’t been able to do and look forward to trying is TOPPER’S at The Wauwinet!

 Drinks – Cisco Brewers is the coolest spot to spend the afternoon listening to music, dining from the food trucks and enjoying tastings from their winery, brewery and distillery.
 Galley Beach is a picturesque spot to have a cocktail right on the beach at sunset.
 We also went to a cozy bar in the Greydon House for an after dinner drink one night.
 And for a daytime drink while overlooking the Atlantic Ocean as far as the eye can see, we love the Beachside Bistro at The Summer House in ‘Sconset.
 We still have to have a drink at the island staple, Brotherhood of Thieves!